- Chart

 Bid-Ask Spread

-The bid-ask spread is generally tight, reflecting efficient market-making and ease of trading for most investors.
+The bid-ask spread for SPXG is typically narrow, reflecting efficient market making and low trading costs for participants.

 Market Dynamics